GFGatBTI/DSA_everyday/README.md

 2. Given an array of size N-1 such that it only contains distinct integers in the range of 1 to N. Find the missing element.
 3. Given an array A of integers of length N. You need to calculate factorial of each number.
 4. Smallest positive integer that cannot be represented as sum.
+5. Square root of a number: Given an integer x, find the square root of x.
+If x is not a perfect square, then return floor(√x).